|Home - About me - Dog Behaviour - Canine Bowen Technique (CBT) - Human Bowen Technique - Treatment Fees - Testimonials - Contact - Links|

 Please note, that Canine Bowen Technique is not a substitute for veterinary care, and should be used in conjunction with conventional veterinary treatment, and is therefore only available on referral by your vet.
 Please contact me for the appropriate referral form.

 What actually is the Canine Bowen Technique?The Bowen Technique is a gentle, non-invasive, light-touch, remedial therapy developed in the 1950s in Australia by Tom Bowen as a complementary human therapy and brought to this country in 1992.
 It was adapted for use on dogs in this country in 2001 by Bowen therapists Sally and Ron Askew, who integrated it into their own dog behavioural and rehabilitation work.
 In 2003 they founded the European Guild of Canine Bowen Therapists (EGCBT) to bring this exciting modality to both the UK and mainland Europe.
+In 2017, the EGCBT was restructured and the new Canine Bowen Technique Association (CBTA) was created.

 It is a holistic therapy that promotes healing, pain relief, and general body rebalancing.
 It aims to support and boost the natural healing capabilities of the body.